 Figures

 Figure 1.
 Plots showing the significant network patterns for the epiphytic lichen at the scale of the entire stand (a and b).
 Species and significant co-occurrence patterns are shown as nodes scaled by log of the relative, total abundance of taxon and lines connecting edges scaled by the dependency value, which is the probability the one species occurs with another species relative to occurring at all.
-The correlation between the structure of the two stand level networks (c).
-The network diagram (d) shows the percent change of both the total relative abundances and the edge weights.
+The correlation between the structure of the two stand-level networks (c).
+The network diagram (d) shows the percent change (between the wild and garden?) of both the total relative abundances and the edge weights.

 Figure 2.
 Scatterplot showing the significant effect of tree bark roughness and the Standardized Effect Sizes (SES) for individual trees.